UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 - Catastrophic: These plans are for medical emergencies, severe accidents, or illness.
 The deductibles and out-of-pocket costs are high.

-- Bronze: Bronze health insurance plans offer low plans but high medical costs when you seek care.
+- Bronze: Bronze health insurance plans offer low but high medical costs when seeking care.
 These plans suit people who don’t regularly visit the doctor or have expensive medication.

 - Expanded Bronze: This level features more coverage than a typical Bronze plan, as it expands your insurance coverage.